bshaffer/oauth2-demo-php/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ ./composer.phar install

-> `composer.phar` will be placed in your project directory.
-Move it to your bin dir so you do not need to download it each time

 **WebHost Configuration**

 Silex requires you to [configure your web server](http://silex.sensiolabs.org/doc/web_servers.html) to run it.